OpenEvalProject/evals/manuscripts/elife-55963/v1/manuscript.md

 Our work significantly expands the range of sizes and #NLSs for which nuclear import has been characterised: Tu et al., 2013 previously reported a single molecule study of a β-galactosidase cargo, which has four NLSs.
 This approximately cylindrical molecule is 18 nm at its longest axis, similar to MS2S37P, and 9 nm along its shorter axis.
 If the cargo crosses the NPC in a favourable orientation (through its narrow end), this would result in a lower cost of insertion and explain well why for this substrate 4 NLSs are sufficient for import (Tu et al., 2013).
 By comparison, our smallest cargo, MS2S37P, which is spherical with a 17 nm diameter, was not substantially imported below 10 NLSs within the timeframe of our assay.
 For the larger MS2, more than 30 NLSs were required to detect a clear signal.
 It is important to note that in addition to cargo shape (Mohr et al., 2009), its mechanical stability and rigidity are likely to play a role in nucleocytoplasmic transport: the import rate of proteins is inversely correlated with its mechanical stability (Infante et al., 2019), and flexibility is likely relevant for the transport of large deformable synthetic cargoes, such as polymer vesicles (Zelmer et al., 2020).

-While our simple biophysical model can explain the experimental data very well with only two fitting parameters per capsid (FR  and ϵ) it also raises several interesting questions.
+While our simple biophysical model can explain the experimental data very well with only two fitting parameters per capsid ($FR$ and $ϵ$) it also raises several interesting questions.
 The model provides quantitative estimates of the free energy cost of capsid insertion into the FG Nup assembly, as well as the effective binding energy needed to compensate for the insertion cost.
-Notably, despite the fact that a single MS2 capsid already occupies ≈1/3 of the estimated volume of the central NPC channel (Isgro and Schulten, 2005) (as illustrated in the cartoon in Figure 5) the free energy cost of insertion is relatively low (on the order of a few kBT’s), and is similar for the capsids of different sizes.
+Notably, despite the fact that a single MS2 capsid already occupies ≈1/3 of the estimated volume of the central NPC channel (Isgro and Schulten, 2005) (as illustrated in the cartoon in Figure 5) the free energy cost of insertion is relatively low (on the order of a few $k_{B}T$’s), and is similar for the capsids of different sizes.
 This might indicate that further mechanisms facilitate large cargo transport, such as NPC scaffold dilation, a hypothesis supported also by multiple evidences for tentative hinge elements in the NPC scaffold structures (Bui et al., 2013; Kelley et al., 2015), or bistability in the FG density in the radial direction induced by such extremely large cargo (Osmanović et al., 2013).

-In terms of the effective interaction energy ϵ, the largest MS2 capsid required a fit with the lowest effective ϵ.
+In terms of the effective interaction energy $ϵ$, the largest MS2 capsid required a fit with the lowest effective $ϵ$.
 This finding is surprising at first glance, because one would expect that the main difference between the capsids would stem from their size difference, while the interaction energy of an NTR with an FG motif stays relatively constant.
 One can think of several potential origins for this effect, among those are the lack of independence in the NTR binding of the FG repeats in case of large surface coverage, or the loss of accessibility of the FG motifs due to the high compression of the FG assembly by the largest capsid, which will be explored in future work.
 Nevertheless, we found that all these features can be explained in a minimal model that incorporates the potential heterogeneity of the FG Nup distribution along the NPC axis, whereby there are at least two different regions of different FG Nup densities, as has been previously suggested in a 'two gate' or 'vestibule' pictures of the NPC (Tu et al., 2013; Lowe et al., 2015; Yamada et al., 2010).
 In Figure 5—figure supplement 3, we show that such a spatially heterogeneous model would be consistent with the data across all three capsid data sets, without invoking different effective interaction energies for the different capsids.

 In our model, the energetic terms represent the binding between FG repeats and NTRs.
 The microscopic binding mechanism between NTRs and FG repeats during NPC passage is probably similar both for import and export, with a few exceptions - such as the binding of the export factor Crm1 to a specific stretch of Nup214, (which has likely a larger role in undocking than permeability barrier passage) (Port et al., 2015; Tan et al., 2018).
 We thus anticipate that basic principles of our work could also help in the future to better understand export of large cargoes, such as pre-ribosomal subunits and large RNA export complexes.